-At present, Chinese – particularly Mandarin – is the most spoken language in the world, and it’s not even close.
-Almost 1.4-billion people, or one in every six, can fluently converse in this dialect, which means that mastering this skill will allow you to connect with a very larger audience.
-This includes, but is not limited to the worlds of business, academics, and even interpersonal relationships.
+At present, Chinese – particularly Mandarin – is the most spoken language in the world.
+Almost 1.4-billion people, or one in every six, can fluently converse in the Chinese language, which means that mastering this skill will allow you to connect with a significant number of people.
+This includes, but is not limited to, those in business, academia, and even interpersonal relationships.

-These statistics are directly correlated to the AP Chinese course and why it is slowly gaining traction.
+These statistics are directly correlated to the AP Chinese course and why it’s gaining traction.
 In 2016, only about 12,500 students in America enrolled in this program.
-This number, however, grew to 13,100 that year after, and again to 13,800 in 2018.
-Furthermore, zeroing in on the AP Chinese student score distributions, just last May, will show us a passing rate of 91% and an astonishing average score of 4.31.
+This number, however, has grown to 13,328 in 2021.
+Furthermore, the most recent AP Chinese student score distributions show us a passing rate of 88%.

-This data proves that Chinese is not only popular among grown-ups but a growing phenomenon among the younger generations as well.
-So for those sharing this interest and are looking improve through the Advanced Place Program, here are some of the best resource materials on the market.
+This data proves that Chinese is not only popular among adults but a growing phenomenon among the younger generations and high school students as well.
+So if you share this interest and are looking to improve through the Advanced Place Program, here are some of the best resource materials and AP Chinese books on the market.

 The Ultimate AP Chinese Prep List

 Learning any language is difficult.
 Unless you already have some background or are ready to study like crazy, you likely won’t learn enough in one year to get a 5.

 We’ve included a list of the best AP Chinese books below.
 Keep in mind that they’re best used in combination with speaking practice and other non-book tools.